rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

     <img class="img-fluid" src="{{ site.baseurl }}\assets\img\apm\godzilla.jpg" style="width: 50%; height: auto;">
 </div>
 <div class="caption" style="text-align: center;">
-    The little_dogzilla who battled the NeurIPS reviewers alone. <br> And yeah, this one is special. <br> It was bestowed by Huntron. <br> Really, we are sherioush. <br> You can ask him if you dont believe us. <br> The one you buy on amazon <b>doesn't possess</b> this kind of mojo.  <br> And if you steal it, that mojo won't work.<br> It's custom built. <br> Correct-part needs to route to correct-whole <br> To have a correct-relationship. <br> It's that simple. <br> If you want your own dogzilla <br> ask Huntron.
+    The little_godzilla who battled the NeurIPS reviewers alone. <br> And yeah, this one is special. <br> It was bestowed by Huntron. <br> Really, we are sherioush. <br> You can ask him if you dont believe us. <br> The one you buy on amazon <b>doesn't possess</b> this kind of mojo.  <br> And if you steal it, that mojo won't work.<br> It's custom built. <br> Correct-part needs to route to correct-whole <br> To have a correct-relationship. <br> It's that simple. <br> If you want your own dogzilla <br> ask Huntron.
 He's known to be generous. <br> If you can catch him in good mood. <br> He wiggles out pretty quickly.
 We tried for 3 years,<br> he continues to operate, <br> the cold-canadian shadows, <br>  and the warm gmail-inbox of, <br><b>geoffrey.huntron@gmail.com </b>

 </div>